MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 - [Draft a chat response](/dynamics365/customer-service/administer/copilot-enable-help-pane#enable-draft-a-response-preview)
 - [Summarize a case and conversation](/dynamics365/customer-service/administer/copilot-enable-summary)

-As more agents interact with Copilot in Customer Service and provide feedback signals the larger the **msdyn_copilotinteraction** table will grow in size.
+As more agents interact with Copilot in Customer Service and provide feedback signals the larger the **msdyn_copilotinteraction** table grows in size.

 The chat transcripts and msdyn_interactiondata can be downloaded for offline analysis [Download Copilot transcripts and interaction data](/dynamics365/customer-service/develop/download-copilot-transcript-data)